Revealed preferences for dynamically inconsistent models: A special model: quasi-hyperbolic discounting and consumption choice.

 \subsection{Data}

-A \df{dataset} is a pair $(x,p)$, where $x\in\Re^3_+$ and $p\in \Re^3_{++}$.
+A \df{dataset} is a pair $(x,p)$, where $x\in\Re^3_{++}$ and $p\in \Re^3_{++}$.
 The interpretation is that we observe a consumption stream $x$, chosen when the prices are $p$, and income (or budget) is $m=p\cdot x$.
 Importantly, $x$ is the observed, or realized, consumption choice.
 Not a plan.

+Note that we restrict attention to data with strictly positive consumption.
+We will discuss the viability of the ``first-order approach,'' so we assume away the obvious question of whether corner solutions could mean that interior first-order conditions are incorrect.
+The points we wish to make are orthogonal to the existence of corner choices (in fact, our main results continue to hold if we assume data to be non-negative).

-In this section, we restrict attention to datasets with a single observation; see the discussion in Section~\ref{sec:discussion}.
+Finally, in this section we shall restrict attention to datasets with a single observation; see the discussion in Section~\ref{sec:discussion}.